AndiSHFR/Code128B/README.md

 ## Code128B
 A windows console application to create code128 barcode images (B character set).

-If you want to get more fimiliar with the barcode itself feel free to read the wikipedia article [Code 128](http://http://en.wikipedia.org/wiki/Code_128).
+If you want to get more familiar with the barcode itself feel free to read the wikipedia article [Code 128](http://http://en.wikipedia.org/wiki/Code_128).

 ##Get the source code

-Either download the the [zip archive](https://github.com/AndiSHFR/Code128B/archive/master.zip) with the complete source code or clone the repository using your git client.
+Either download the [zip archive](https://github.com/AndiSHFR/Code128B/archive/master.zip) with the complete source code or clone the repository using your git client.
 Links can be found on this page.